DragonPlayerX/ScreenshotManager/README.md

 - I used very much code of [VRChatUtilityKit](https://github.com/loukylor/VRC-Mods/tree/main/VRChatUtilityKit) by [loukylor](https://github.com/loukylor) to implement the needed features directly to this mod
 - I used the async/await utilities from [UIExpansionKit](https://github.com/knah/VRCMods/blob/master/UIExpansionKit) by [knah](https://github.com/knah) as reference for my own implementation.
 - I used two methods related to PNG CRC from [LagFreeScreenshots](https://github.com/knah/VRCMods/blob/master/LagFreeScreenshots) by [knah](https://github.com/knah)
-- As mentioned before, i used [PhotoOrganization](https://github.com/dave-kun/PhotoOrganization) as my reference for the File Organization
+- As mentioned before, I used [PhotoOrganization](https://github.com/dave-kun/PhotoOrganization) as my reference for the File Organization

 ### Credits for all Icon Authors